DATAMATH CALCULATOR MUSEUM

 Canon Palmtronic LD-81 followed the original LD-80 and

-introduced a complete new and colourful design.
-The colour-coding of the keys
+introduced a completely new and colorful design.
+The color-coding of the keys

 – black for numbers, blue for functions and yellow for control – together